 We know that university is an important investment, and that our students want to succeed in their future careers.
 We do everything we can to support this ambition, with tailored careers and employability support that starts from day one – and continues after graduation.

-The Graduate Outcomes Survey asks undergraduate students about the support they receive at university, and gives an insight into their achievements since graduation.
-This year's Graduate Outcomes figures have been compiled by HESA, the Higher Education Statistics Agency.
+In 2021 the Graduate Outcomes Survey asked undergraduate students about the support they received at university, and gave an insight into their achievements since graduation.
+The figures were compiled by HESA, the Higher Education Statistics Agency, in July 2021.

 We're proud of our students and all that they go onto achieve after leaving ARU.
 Here are just a few examples of what our graduates did next.Critical care nurse Victor finds his vocation Illustrator Elena wins the Queen's Knickers Trailblazer Alex is first to graduate from course

 Employability is at the heart of everything we do, from industry-relevant courses, to work experience, tailored career advice and student start-up support.Career and employability services at ARU Placements: why just learn it, when you can do it?
 Amplify your employability

 *Source: HESA (Higher Education Statistic Agency) Open Data release, published July 2021.
 Data pertaining to UK undergraduates relates to UK-domiciled undergraduates who attended a mainstream higher education institution in England.
 Data pertaining to international students relates to international undergraduates.
 Data pertaining to health and social care graduates relates to undergraduates in paid UK employment.
 In all cases a mainstream institution is defined as any non-specialist institution with more than 500 students.
 East of England is defined as Bedfordshire, Cambridgeshire, Essex, Hertfordshire, Norfolk and Suffolk.